Garda Vetting for NAPCP Members

 - Relevance for NAPCP Members

-The National Vetting Bureau (NVB), having considered the nature of the work of our members, advised that all our members should be vetted during 2017.
+The National Vetting Bureau (NVB), having considered the nature of the work of our members, advised that all our members should be vetted.
 In order to achieve this goal, NAPCP has linked up with the Association of Professional Counsellors and Psychotherapists (APCP) to process our applications.
+When applying for accreditation and renewal of accreditation, you will be required to complete the Garda Vetting process.

 The Board of Directors of NAPCP has decided that it will initially offer this vetting procedure free of charge to its members.
 However if a member’s application is not successfully processed on the first occasion, there will be a charge of €20 for re-submitting the application.